-In addition to CIMZIA, there are other ways to help manage the symptoms of nr-axSpA:
+Whether you are currently not on a treatment plan or are looking for some extra steps you can take to alleviate symptoms, there are other ways to help manage the symptoms of nr-axSpA:

 Spondylitis Association of America strives to be a leader in the quest to cure nr-axSpA, AS, and related diseases.
 It has a mission to empower those affected to live life to the fullest.
 Call 1-818-892-1616 to learn more.

 American College of Rheumatology works to advance rheumatology treatment through programs to improve care for people with rheumatic and musculoskeletal diseases and arthritis.

 The American Journal of Managed Care (AJMC), while a publication for healthcare providers, addressed nr-axSpA from a patient’s perspective in this AJMC Insights video.

 †The CIMplicity program is provided as a service of UCB and is intended to support the appropriate use of CIMZIA.
 The CIMplicity program may be amended or canceled at any time without notice.
 Some program and eligibility restrictions may apply.